 In another sign of turmoil, a big food company in Japan, Nihon Shokuhin Kako, said high corn prices had forced it to buy cheaper genetically modified corn for the first time, breaking a social, though not legal, taboo and signalling that opposition to GM foods could weaken in the face of record food prices.

-Now here is another question to chuck in: Is the self-claimed food security researcher and “professor” Mao Yushi completely out of the loop?
-If this is the case, he must have faked his professional qualifications.
-But if this is not the case, then why did he deliberately mislead his fellow countrymen, just like he always does, and in such a bloody stupid way?
-A lot of Chinese reckon he’s got no choice, because his research centre is backed by Ford Foundation, so there is a direct connection between how much he earns and how much the Foundation is happy to chuck into his bank account.
+Now, here is another question: is it possible that the self-proclaimed food security researcher and “professor” Mao Yushi is totally ignorant of the facts?
+If so, he must have faked his professional qualifications.
+But if that is not the case, then why does he deliberately mislead his fellow countrymen, as he has frequently done in the past, in such an irrational way?
+Many Chinese believe he has no choice because his research centre is funded by the Ford Foundation; thus, there is a direct link between his income level and the amount of funding the Ford Foundation is willing to transfer into his bank account.

 The Ford Foundation and the CIA: